 Operating and other indicators: the ones auditors underweight

-Financial indicators get attention because they’re quantifiable.
-Operating and other indicators (ISA 570.A4) require judgment, and that makes them harder to document.
-But they’re often the early warning signs that precede financial deterioration by 12 to 18 months.
+Financial indicators get attention because they are quantifiable.
+Operating and other indicators ( ISA 570 .A4) require judgment, and that makes them harder to document.
+They are often the early warning signs that precede financial deterioration by 12 to 18 months.
+Nobody enjoys these procedures, but skipping them is how files get flagged at inspection.

 Loss of a major customer or supplier